vitiral/simple-quality/starting-project.md

 - It is simple to define and yet can be extremely broad
 - The guide is written in python, a language who's syntax reads largely like psuedo code.
-You should be able to follow along in any language that you are familiar with or are learning.
+You should be able to follow along in any language

 One of the best tutorials on C, [learn C the hard way][3] has this to say about itself: